-This would also be delicious when topped with some nuts for crunch.
-I think walnuts would pair well because they’re a natural match for apple and carrot, but use what you like.
+- This beet carrot apple salad would also be delicious when topped with some nuts for crunch.
+Walnuts would pair well because they’re a natural match for apple and carrot, but use what you like.

-I went just one step further in this Beet Carrot Apple Salad by drizzling some of raw, local honey from my bees into the mix.
+- Go one step further in this Beet Carrot Apple Salad by drizzling some of raw, local honey into the mix.

 Of course, if you’re doing Whole30 or you wish to leave it out, that’s totally fine as well.
 The honey played really nicely off the lemon, but again, it’s your call.

 Watch my cooking show episode for Beet Carrot Apple Salad

 And be sure to subscribe to my YouTube channel for fresh new cooking videos.

 If you’re looking for some other vegetable salads, check these out: